 $300M from NGP Energy Capital Management and Sandbrook Capital, plus management.
-Sandbrook is anchored by the Ontario Teachers' Pension Plan.1 Cloverleaf has assembled and flipped Port Washington, WI to Vantage Data Centers (~$8B campus).
+Sandbrook is anchored by the Ontario Teachers' Pension Plan.5 Cloverleaf has assembled and flipped Port Washington, WI to Vantage Data Centers (~$8B campus).
 The company has withdrawn from Greenleaf, WI (Jan 2026), Dundee Township, MI (Oct 2025), and Edwardsville, IL (Mar 2026 — after public records showed nearly a year of secret discussions).
 Troy, IL's mayor proposed a moratorium in Feb 2026.
-Monroe County, GA is active through a special-purpose vehicle named Rum Creek DevCo LLC.2 Axios reported in February 2026 that Cloverleaf is drawing takeover interest.3 The entity selling the project to Lowndes today may not be the entity that owns it tomorrow.
+Monroe County, GA is active through a special-purpose vehicle named Rum Creek DevCo LLC.6 Every commitment Cloverleaf makes to Lowndes — on water, jobs, road money, ratepayer protection — belongs to Cloverleaf, not to the hyperscaler that would actually own and run the facility, unless it is written to survive the sale.7 The company has done exactly this once on the record: in Port Washington, Wisconsin, it assembled and annexed the land, then handed the package to Vantage Data Centers for an eight-billion-dollar campus.8 Axios reported in February 2026 that Cloverleaf itself is drawing takeover interest.9 The entity selling the project to Lowndes today may not be the entity that owns it tomorrow.

 Project Red Clay.
 30-year tax abatement expected to be requested before HB399 takes effect.
 Tenant unannounced.
 Public meetings ongoing.